viboes/std-make/README.md

 ## Why to have two customization points?

-The first factoy make use of a template class parameter as type constructor.
+The first factoy `make` uses conversion constructor from the underlying type.

 The second factory is used to be able to do emplace construction given the specific type.

 ## Customization point

-This proposal takes advatage of overloading the `make` function adding a the tags `tc<T>`and `c<T>`.
+This proposal takes advatage of overloading the `make`/`emplace` functions adding a the tags `type<T>`.

-We could rename the customization `make` function to `custom_make` for example, to make more evident that this is a customization point.
+We could rename the customization points `make`/`emplace` function to `custom_make`/`custom_emplace` for example, to make more evident that these are customization points.

 # Reference